pythonarcade/arcade/doc/programming_guide/sections.rst

 that are useful and important sometimes.

-By default, ``on_draw``, ``on_update`` and ``on_resize`` are events that will always be triggered in the :class:`View` before the any section has triggered them.
+By default, ``on_draw``, ``on_update`` and ``on_resize`` are events that will always be triggered in the :class:`View` before any section has triggered them.
 This is the default but you can configure this with the following attributes:

 -``view_draw_first``